MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 # Create a storage account, and then create a storage container for the Ubuntu Server 16.04 LTS image

 # Create a new storage account
-$StorageAccount = New-AzureRMStorageAccount `
+$StorageAccount = New-AzStorageAccount `
   -Location $location `
   -ResourceGroupName $ResourceGroupName `
   -Type $SkuName `
   -Name $StorageAccountName

-Set-AzureRmCurrentStorageAccount `
+Set-AzCurrentStorageAccount `
   -StorageAccountName $storageAccountName `
   -ResourceGroupName $resourceGroupName